 We are citizens, businesses and organizations just like you who joined together to advocate for more and better transportation choices in Ohio, including more passenger trains, better public transit and, through our RESTORE initiative, improved rail infrastructure.

 All Aboard Ohio meetings, outreach, publicity and development activities are guided by our dedicated staff which is overseen by a volunteer board of 15 directors.
-They are experts in transportation, urban issues, public policy and grassroots organizing.
+They are experts in transportation, urban issues, public policy, nonprofit management and grassroots outreach.